Fast Conformer with Linearly Scalable Attention for Efficient Speech Recognition

 To test Fast Conformer capacity with respect to larger dataset, we trained Fast Conformer and Conformer models on 25k hours of speech, composed from LibriSpeech, Mozilla Common Voice, National Singapore Corpus and other public English speech datasets.
-All models were trained for 300k steps and 1M steps, respectively.
+All RNNT models were trained for 300k steps and CTC models for 1M steps.
 AdamW was used with cosine scheduler with a 15k linear warmup and learning rates of 0.0025 and 0.001, for RNNT and CTC respectively.
 The models have been tested on LibriSpeech test-other, MLS, MCV and WSJ-93 test sets.
 The results are presented in Table \ref{tab:asr3}.
-Fast Conformer outperformed the original Conformer on most of benchmarks.
+Fast Conformer outperformed the original Conformer on most benchmarks.